-Multiple improvements in skin.
-Perhaps the area you will most appreciate the benefits of collagen supplements, is your skin.
-Numerous studies have shown that use of collagen hydrolysate (a common collagen supplement) can improve skin elasticity, moisture, roughness, and dryness.
+Perhaps the area you will most appreciate the benefits of collagen supplements is your skin.
+Numerous studies have shown that the use of collagen hydrolysate (a common collagen supplement) can improve skin elasticity, moisture, roughness, and dryness.

 One study, for example, showed that 2.5 to 5 grams of the supplement used once daily for eight weeks provided significant improvement.
 As a side benefit of this impact of collagen on the skin, you also may notice an improvement in cellulite and stretch marks, which are related to better elasticity.

 When we lose collagen, a side effect is an inability for our ligaments and tendons to move and respond as they did in the past.
 Therefore, we can experience stiffness, swollen joints, and more.
 The introduction of collagen to your joints can help halt this loss of mobility and the pain that accompanies it.

 Two of the more common conditions associated with joint pain and immobility are osteoarthritis and rheumatoid arthritis.
 Study findings have shown that taking type 2 collagen supplements can help with rheumatoid arthritis by reducing swelling in tender joints.
 When it comes to osteoarthritis, type 2 collagen supplements have demonstrated an ability to improve daily activities, including climbing stairs, sleeping, and quality of life.

 Collagen can be helpful if you suffer from leaky gut, in which toxins enter your digestive tract uninvited, causing inflammation and other damaging actions.
 Collagen has the ability to develop connective tissue, which in turn protects the gastrointestinal lining and the sensitive microbiome.